Phangggggggg/debootcamp-project2/README.md

 - The connection credentials of airbyte resides on .env

 ### 4. Transform data using DBT
+ - Using dimensional model to design database structure
+ - Using order table as the fact table, seperate shipping information from it and combine ith other metrics to transform into dimension tables

 ### 5. Orchestration
 - We create a bash file that contain execution command of both the intregration part and the transformation in the corret order.

 ### 6. Visulaization
+- Using tableau as visualization model
+- Apply calculation metrics in it to present results

 ### 7. Schedule pipeline with ECS and ECR
 - Containerize the code and its dependencies using Docker.